top of page

 Our Mission

-Since 2002, Artica has celebrated and supported the ingenuity, innovation, and imagination of St. Louis.
+Since 2002, ARTICA has showcased the ingenuity, imagination, and artistic contributions of the St. Louis region.

 Our Vision & Values